 A few years ago Modderfontein was pegged to become an $8-billion “smart city of the future”.
 I kid you not.
 The massive development was Chinese funded and was set to take 30 years to complete, but thankfully none of it panned out.
 And I hope it never pans out, because no doubt the reserve would be incorporated into, God forbid, a “lifestyle estate.”
-Until then, this introvert will keep walking its trails, exploring its bunkers, and figuring out its weird route markings.
+Until then, this introvert will keep walking its trails, exploring its bunkers, and figuring out its (somewhat confusing) route markings.

-The main entrance gate to the Modderfontein Nature Reserve can be found on Arden Road, Modderfontein, and it’s open from 6am to 6pm (closed on Mondays); entrance is R30 for adults, R15 for kids (this is a conservation fee).
+The main entrance gate to the Modderfontein Nature Reserve can be found on Arden Road, Modderfontein, and it’s open from 6am to 6pm (closed on Mondays); entrance is R30 for adults, R15 for kids and pensioners (this is a conservation fee).
 After entering through the main gate drive along the dirt road until you see the sign for Fish Eagle Dam; park at the dam as the walking trails start nearby.

-If you don’t go to the dam and carry on straight for about 10 minutes you’ll get to Parking 2; here you’ll find a restaurant as well as a craft brewery called At Hops End.
+If you don’t go to the dam and carry on straight for about 10 minutes you’ll get to Parking 2; here you’ll find a craft brewery called At Hops End.
 Their coffee is really bad and I haven’t tried their beer, but I’ve had a toasted sandwich here and it was great (breakfast served until 11am).
 It’s in a really peaceful setting with tables under trees and I definitely want to go back for beer-tasting (not sure if I’ll combine it with the trail walking though…)